Kid Food

 Credit: Photo: Vicky Wasik ; Food Stylist: Kelli Foster

-11. One-Pan Creamy Chicken Gnocchi
+One-Pan Garlic-Parm Chicken and Gnocchi

 Since gnocchi has recently become one of my 13-year-old’s favorite foods, I’ve been looking for more ways to enjoy the potato pasta, and this is one of the best I’ve found.
 It’s a little prep-heavy compared with some of the other recipes on this list, but it’s an excellent choice for an evening when you have a little spare time and crave something that feels luxurious.